tylerlittlefield/pi4fun.dev/content/_index.md

 ---
 title: Home
 ---
-Adventures with raspberry pi cluster
+Adventures with a Raspberry Pi cluster